How Much Money Can You Make Selling Plasma…And Is It Safe?

 Your first time will take longer than others.
-You’ll have to fill out paperwork, get familiar with the system, and set up your payment method.
-Expect an extra 30 or so minutes for this.
+For your first donation you’ll have to fill out paperwork, get familiar with the system, and set up your payment method.
+Expect an extra 30 or so minutes for the first plasma donation.

 What Is the Process Like?

 is a lot like .
-You lay down on a bed or recliner, allow the technician to administer an IV, then wait.
+You go to the plasma collection center, lay down on a bed or recliner, allow the technician to administer an IV, then wait.

 You’ll notice the leaving your system and spinning in a centrifuge, separating from .

-The biggest difference is that, once you’re done, they put the back into you.
+The biggest difference from blood donation is that once you’re done, they put the back into you!